Proven-Paradox/shaper-system/Handbook.md

 # Chapter 9: Talents
 A character gains a Talent at [Max Potential](#max-potential) 1, and again when gaining a Max Potential divisible by 5 (5, 10, 15, ...).

 #### Accelerated Assistance
-When you use an [Augment](#augment) Ability, you can also do one of the following:
+You are skilled with [Augment](#augment) Abilities.
+You gain two options:
-* Double the cost of the Augment to use it a second time without spending an Action.
+* You can double the cost of an Augment to use it a second time without spending an Action.
 This second use cannot include the same target(s) as the first.
-* Use an Augment Ability that normally costs a Major Action to a Minor Action.
+* You can use an Augment that normally costs a Major Action as a Minor Action.
 If you do this, you can only use one Augment that Round.

 When you gain this talent, you also learn either [Empower](#empower) or [Fortify](#fortify).
 You may refund the XP spent to learn one if you already know both.